 You are in the right place to get help.
 We provide aggressive legal solutions to protect our clients and their families at Keesha Montoya Law.

 I personally provide clients with detailed, free consultations so that we can truly explore if we are the best fit for one another.

-I am genuinely interested in helping you get to the other side of the challenges that you are facing and will be honest to clearly outline the ways I can help you–or to tell you that I don’t think that I can help but in a way that grounds you–all without charge.
+I am genuinely interested in helping you get to the other side of the challenges that you are facing with aggressive advocacy and strategies.
+I will be honest to clearly outline the ways I can help you–or to tell you that I don’t think that I can help but in a way that grounds you–all without charge.